ayonious/Maven-Best-Practices/Tutorial2/README.md

 # Simplest maven project

-See the pom.xml file to see what line is doing what.
-This is the min pom.xml file that should be present for any maven repo
+See the pom.xml file to see what line is doing what

 ## Simple commands to try with maven